Associate of Applied Science in Health Information Technology

 There are no "pre-requisites", however you college path will be overseen by an academic advisor each and every semester to keep you on the shortest and best pathway to your desired degree or certificate.

 How long will it take me to get a degree in Health Information Technology?

-The Associate of Applied Science degree requires sixty hours and usually takes two years to complete.
-The Medical Coding Technician certificate requires thirty-five hours and usually takes one year to complete.
+The Associate of Applied Science degree requires sixty (60) hours and usually takes a minimum of five (5) semesters to complete.
+The Medical Coding Technician certificate requires thirty-six (36) hours and usually takes three (3) semesters to complete.